2008–09 Pittsburgh Penguins season: Pre-season

-Due to their appearance in the 2008 Stanley Cup Finals, the Penguins had less than three weeks before free agency began to settle numerous contract decisions.
+Due to their appearance in the 2008 Stanley Cup Final, the Penguins had less than three weeks before free agency began to settle numerous contract decisions.
 The Penguins added nine free agents and lost ten to other teams.
 Head Coach Michel Therrien also signed a new three-year contract that replaced the last year of his existing contract, with an increase in salary.
 The new contract was projected to keep him with the Penguins through the 2010–11 season.

 The Penguins renewed 99% of their season ticket sales from the 2007–08 season; having sold out 67 consecutive games at Mellon Arena dating back to the 2006–07 season.
 In July, ESPN named Pittsburgh the top team in the Eastern Conference, and Sporting News predicted the team would finish in the league's fifth overall position.

 The team commenced training camp on September 16, 2008, in Pittsburgh.
 They played five pre-season games in preparation for the season, finishing with a 4–0–1 record.
 The team concluded its preparation for the season with practices in Stockholm.
 Defensemen Sergei Gonchar was injured in the pre-season opener and originally anticipated to miss "four to six months."
 He appeared for the first time on February 14, 2009.
 With Gonchar out of the lineup and previous season's two other alternate captains Ryan Malone and Gary Roberts departed, the Penguins began the season with no returning alternate captains in the lineup.
 Therrien selected two alternate captains each month; Evgeni Malkin and Brooks Orpik served the role throughout the opening month.